Bishwasghimire-AA/mymarkdownexecrise/h2-shouldTerowearahelmet.md

     - Back up important data

 ## b) Threat model

+**Company Name: JJ Oy**

+  JJ Oy is a company operating in the retail sector.
+Our main focus is to provide our customer with smooth and secure shoppping experience.
+Our prioritized assets are (listed high pririty first),
+* Customer Personal Information (names, addresses, payment details): Critical due to privacy and regulations,
+* E-commerce Platform and Website: Needed for continuity
+* Inventory Management System: Essential for product availability
+* Supplier Contracts and Information: Needed for maintaining buisness relationship
+* Employee Information
+* Financial Transactions Data

    I have use [Microsoft Threat Modeling Tool](https://learn.microsoft.com/en-us/azure/security/develop/threat-modeling-tool) for this taskand if you like you can directly [download](https://aka.ms/threatmodelingtool) and try.